k8o5/k8o5.github.io/README.md

 ## Getting Started

 1.  **Run k8OS:** Since this is a static web app, you can run it by simply opening the `index.html` file in a modern web browser.
-For the best experience (especially for loading local files in the browser app), it's recommended to serve the directory using a simple local web server (e.g., `python -m http.server`).
 2.  **Set Up AI Features:**
     *   Upon first launch, the "API Key Settings" window will appear.
     *   Select your desired AI Provider from the dropdown menu.